notjedi/nvim-rooter.lua/README.md

 with it.
 Also there was way too many different and unrelated changes to PR, so I ended up forking it.

 This plugin was written on [stream](https://youtu.be/9RKkTfv4bNI).
-I have previous experience with lua (except for the nvim config), just skimmed through the first 2 references in 20 minutes and started writing this plugin, and this is my first lua project or even my first vim plugin so please don't judge what i was doing on stream.
+I don't have previous experience with lua (except for the nvim config), just skimmed through the first 2 references in 20 minutes and started writing this plugin, and this is my first lua project or even my first vim plugin so please don't judge what i was doing on stream.